Certified Farm Seeker

 Practices details

 Our farming practices prioritize soil health, biodiversity, and long-term land stewardship.
 We focus on regenerative agriculture techniques like cover cropping, crop rotation, composting, and low tillage to build soil fertility and minimize erosion.
+We maintain our gardens mostly with low impact, human powered hand powered tools.
 We aim to implement intercropping designs to maximize space efficiency and integrate diverse plantings that support pollinators and beneficial insects.
 Additionally, we prioritize open-pollinated, regionally adapted seed crops to foster regional seed sovereignty and climate resilience.

 Production goals